The Elementary Theory of the Frobenius Automorphisms

+As above, when the fibers of $f$ have complementary dimension to the components $C$ of $T(0)$ in $Y$, this implies that the morphism $f|C$ is separable.

-\<{lem} \lbl{moveall} Let $Y$ be a smooth projective variety over an algebraically closed field $k$, and let $V$ be an irreducible subvariety of $Y$, and $f: Y \to V$ a flat morphism.
-There exists a purely transcendental extension $K$ of $k$, and a cycle $V'$ on $Y$ defined over $K$, such that $V,V'$ are rationally equivalent, and for any subvariety $W$ of $Y$ defined over $k$, each component $C$ of $V'$ meets $W$ properly, and $f(C)=V$. \>{lem}
+\<{lem} \lbl{moveall} Let $Y$ be a smooth projective variety over an algebraically closed field $k$, and let $U$ be an irreducible subvariety of $Y$.
+There exists a purely transcendental extension $K$ of $k$, and a cycle $U'$ on $Y$ defined over $K$, such that $U,U'$ are reduced- rationally equivalent, and for any subvariety $W$ of $Y$ defined over $k$, each component $C$ of $U'$ meets $W$ properly.